Skip to content

 Collaborating with schools and colleges:

-We’re pleased to continue working with Holme Lacy Agricultural College and QE Bromyard Secondary School, while also building new partnerships with other schools and colleges across Herefordshire this season.
-Once our planting locations are confirmed, we’ll be reaching out to local educational settings to invite students to get involved.
+We’re pleased to continue collaborating with Holme Lacy Agricultural College and QE Bromyard Secondary School, while also hoping to build new partnerships with other schools and colleges across Herefordshire this season.

 We have free downloadable classroom resources for KS1 and KS2 available below.